-Expressions of Interest (EOI) are called from suitably prequalified Contractors to engage in a GTA process for the delivery of the project.
-Prospective tenderers need to address the mandatory criteria and non-price selection criteria provided in the EOI booklet.
+Expressions of Interest are called from suitably prequalified Contractors to engage in a GTA process for delivering the project.
+Prospective tenderers must address the mandatory criteria and non-price selection criteria provided in the EOI booklet.

 Shortlisting is based 100% on the scoring of the non-price criteria included in the EOI booklet.